djkurt-dev/atm-system/README.md

 # banking-system
-A simple banking system made in C programming language.
+A simple banking system created in C programming language.